Fine-Tuning Phi-2 with LoRA and QLoRA

 Saving the Adapter

-Because the adapter is tiny, you can save and share just those few megabytes:
+Because the adapter is tiny, we can save and share just those few megabytes:

 PYTHON